As a practicing physician, I frequently receive inquiries on how to lose weight and get results fast.

 Taking carnitine supplements is considered generally safe, but there is the potential for side effects with any supplement or medication.

-I always advise my clients to talk to their healthcare provider when considering any supplement to address any concerns or possible interactions.
+I always advise my patients to talk to their healthcare provider when considering any supplement to address any concerns or possible interactions.

 Commonly reported side effects of l-carnitine can include nausea, vomiting, abdominal cramps, and diarrhea .